fthiella/Sentosa-SQL-Library/README.md

 ## Access-style pagination

-Cursor-based pagination that moves forwards or backwards through a result set, similar to how Microsoft Access navigates records.
-Useful for large tables where offset pagination is too slow.
+Cursor-based pagination without offset.
+Useful for large tables where `LIMIT x OFFSET y` gets slow, or when you need to navigate record by record like in Microsoft Access.

 ```python
 q = Datasource(